-Table 5 to Subpart ZZZZ of Part 63-Initial Compliance With Emission Limitations, Operating Limitations, and Other Requirements As stated in. §63.6625 and 63.6630, you must initially comply with the emission and operating limitations as required by the following: For each Complying with the requirement to You have demonstrated initial compliance if 0, and using oxidation catalyst, and using a CPMS i.
-The average reduction of emissions of CO determined from the initial performance test achieves the required CO percent reduction; and ii.
+Table 5 to Subpart ZZZZ of Part 63-Initial Compliance With Emission Limitations, Operating Limitations, and Other Requirements As stated in. §63.6625 and 63.6630, you must initially comply with the emission and operating limitations as required by the following: For each Complying with the requirement to You have demonstrated initial compliance if 1.
+New non-emergency a.
+Reduce CO emissions i.
+The average reduction of emissions of CO determined source of HAP CPMS percent reduction; and ii.
 You have installed a CPMS to continuously monitor catalyst inlet temperature according to the requirements in §63.6625(b); and iii.
-You have recorded the catalyst pressure drop and iii.
 You have recorded the catalyst pressure drop and catalyst inlet temperature during the initial performance test.

 2.2.4.9.1.
-You must prepare a site-specific monitoring plan that addresses the monitoring system design, data collection, and the quality assurance and quality control elements outlined in the following five subparagraphs and in 63.8(d).
-As specified in 63.8(f)(4), you may request approval of monitoring system quality assurance and quality control procedures alternative to those specified in the following five subparagraphs in your site-specific monitoring plan.
+You must prepare a site-specific monitoring plan that addresses the monitoring system design, data collection, and the quality assurance and quality control elements outlined in the following five subparagraphs and in §63.8(d).
+As specified in §63.8(f)(4), you may request approval of monitoring system quality assurance and quality control procedures alternative to those specified in the following five subparagraphs in your site-specific monitoring plan.

 - 2.2.4.9.1.1.
 The performance criteria and design specifications for the monitoring system equipment, including the sample interface, detector signal analyzer, and data acquisition and calculations; - 2.2.4.9.1.2.
 Sampling interface (e.g., thermocouple) location such that the monitoring system will provide representative measurements; - 2.2.4.9.1.3.
 Equipment performance evaluations, system accuracy audits, or other audit procedures; - 2.2.4.9.1.4.
-Ongoing operation and maintenance procedures in accordance with provisions in 63.8(c)(1)(ii) and (c)(3); and - 2.2.4.9.1.5.
+Ongoing operation and maintenance procedures in accordance with provisions in (c)(3); and (c)(3); and - 2.2.4.9.1.5.
 Ongoing reporting and recordkeeping procedures in accordance with provisions in §63.10(c), (e)(1), and (e)(2)(i). - 2.2.4.9.2.
 You must install, operate, and maintain each CPMS in continuous operation according to the procedures in your site-specific monitoring plan. - 2.2.4.9.3.
 The CPMS must collect data at least once every 15 minutes (see also §63.6635). - 2.2.4.9.4.
 For a CPMS for measuring temperature range, the temperature sensor must have a minimum tolerance of 2.8 degrees Celsius (5 degrees Fahrenheit) or 1 percent of the measurement range, whichever is larger. - 2.2.4.9.5.
 You must conduct the CPMS equipment performance evaluation, system accuracy audits, or other audit procedures specified in your site-specific monitoring plan at least annually.